The specific visuals and details for this project are confidential.

 Universal taskbar

-This core component, features AI-powered notifications
+This core element features AI-powered alerts.

 Data visualization